Explore at your pace

 -

-Explore Japan’s oldest museum with access to six exhibition buildings showcasing art, archaeology, and cultural treasures from Japan and across Asia.
+Explore Japan’s oldest national museum, with access to five exhibition buildings showcasing 3,000 cultural artifacts, including National Treasures.

 -